MicrosoftDocs/sql-docs/azure-sql/managed-instance/resource-limits.md

 To monitor total consumed instance storage size for SQL Managed Instance, use the *storage_space_used_mb* [metric](/azure/azure-monitor/essentials/metrics-supported#microsoftsqlmanagedinstances).
 To monitor the current allocated and used storage size of individual data and log files in a database using T-SQL, use the [sys.database_files](/sql/relational-databases/system-catalog-views/sys-database-files-transact-sql) view and the [FILEPROPERTY(... , 'SpaceUsed')](/sql/t-sql/functions/fileproperty-transact-sql) function.

 > [!TIP]
 > Under some circumstances, you may need to shrink a database to reclaim unused space.
-For more information, see [Manage file space in Azure SQL Database](../database/file-space-manage.md).
+For more information, see [DBCC SHRINKFILE](/sql/t-sql/database-console-commands/dbcc-shrinkfile-transact-sql).

 ### Backups and storage